jhvanderschee/hugocodex/content/en/add-ons/webshop.md

 #### Step 5.
 Create some products

-Create some products.
-They should be part of the 'products' section and each 'product.md' file should look like this:
+Create a new Hugo section (folder in the root) and call it 'products'.
+In this folder you can create your products and your product overview.
+Each 'my-product-name.md' file should look like this:

-E.g. for the buy-me-beer.md we could do :

 ```
 ---